n00b69/woa-vayu/guide/nopc.md

 # Running Windows on the POCO X3 Pro

 ## Installing Windows without a PC
-> [!Warning]
-> THIS PAGE IS NOT YET FINISHED!
-DO NOT USE IT!
->
-> Seriously, do not use it until this warning is removed from this page.

 ### Prerequisites
 - A rooted POCO X3 Pro